1991–92 Michigan Wolverines men's basketball team

 The team had rotating captains on a game-by-game basis, and Chris Webber earned team MVP.
 The team's leading scorers were Jalen Rose (597 points), Chris Webber (528 points), and Juwan Howard (377 points).
 The leading rebounders were Webber (340), Howard (212), and Rose (146).

 During the season, the team won the Big Ten Conference statistical championships in rebounding and rebounding margin with at 38.2 average and 5.8 average margin in conference games, respectively.
 Chris Webber became the first freshman to lead the Big Ten in rebounds with a 9.8 average in 18 conference games and 10.0 average in 34 overall games.
 However, his 340 rebounds in 34 games fell short of Phil Hubbard's school freshman single-season record of 352 rebounds set as a member of the 1975–76 team that still stands as the school record As of 2010.

 Jalen Rose set the current school record for points scored by a freshman 597.
 Rose also set the school single-season record for minutes played with 1132 minutes.
 The following season, four players surpassed this total.

 The team set the school record for single-season team blocks with 182 in 34 games, surpassing the 1986 teams total of 146 in 33 games.
 The following season the team would rebreak the record.

 The Wolverines 25–9 record was an improvement on the previous year's record of 14–15.
 Due to the success of the Fab Five, athletic royalties increased from 2 million dollars in 1990 ($ million today) to 4.4 million dollars ($ million) in 1992.

-The team, coached by Steve Fisher, is best remembered for the entry of a remarkably talented freshman class, known as the Fab Five, that would become the starting lineup:
+The team, coached by Steve Fisher, is best remembered for the entry of a talented freshman class, known as the Fab Five, that would become the starting lineup: